 Because the database manager role is so important, especially in large organizations that require management of voluminous amounts of data, companies tend to hire, train and then work hard to retain good database manager talent.
-“While the demand for database managers is currently not as strong as it is for other IT roles — such as network managers or mobile application developers — we do not see high turnover in the database manager role,” explains Chris Ferguson, Vice President of Technology Staffing Services and Legal Strategic Accounts for the Robert Half Technology in Columbus, Ohio.
+“While the demand for database managers is currently not as strong as it is for other IT roles — such as network managers or mobile application developers — we do not see high turnover in the database manager role,” explains Chris Ferguson, Vice President of Technology Staffing Services and Legal Strategic Accounts for Robert Half Technology in Columbus, Ohio.

 So, what does it take to become a database manager?
 Here are some key qualifications:

 - At least five years of experience working with a database such as Oracle, Microsoft SQL Server or IBM DB2

 - Several years in a technical management position

 - Ability to think creatively and analytically

 - Ability to communicate effectively with senior IT managers